ATD 1-LAW

 Protection against damage to property that an insurance company promises to offer.

-Security or protection against a financial liability hat occurs in the form of a contractual agreement made between parties in which one party agrees to pay for losses or damages suffered by the other party
+Security or protection against a financial liability occurs in the form of a contractual agreement made between parties in which one party agrees to pay for losses or damages suffered by the other party.

-Jambo limited. purchased a machine on hire purchase from Zuri Ltd on January 1, 2021, paying Kshs 100,000 immediately and agreeing to pay three annual installments of kshs 100,000 each on December 31, every year.
-The cash price of the machine is kshs 320,000, and the vendors charge interest @ 5% per annum.
+Tabora Limited purchased a tile manufacturing machine on hire purchase from Diamond Limited on January 1, 2020, paying USD 200,000 immediately and agreeing to pay four annual installments of USD 100,000 each on December 31, every year.
+The cash price of the machine is USD 350,000, and the vendors charge interest @ 5% per annum.
 Calculate the following:

 The payment of the installments is to be done by the buyer i.e., the hirer to the seller over the specified period of time.